apache/doris-website/versioned_docs/version-2.0/table-design/index/inverted-index.md

 1. Floating-point types FLOAT and DOUBLE, which have precision issues, do not support inverted indexes due to inaccurate precision.
 The solution is to use the precisely accurate DECIMAL type, which supports inverted indexes.

 2. Some complex data types do not yet support inverted indexes, including MAP, STRUCT, JSON, HLL, BITMAP, QUANTILE_STATE, AGG_STATE.
+MAP and STRUCT will gradually gain support, and JSON can be replaced with the VARIANT type for support.
+The other types do not need support for inverted indexes due to their specific uses.

 3. DUPLICATE and UNIQUE table models with Merge-on-Write enabled support building inverted indexes on any column.
 However, AGGREGATE and UNIQUE models without Merge-on-Write enabled only support building inverted indexes on Key columns, as non-Key columns cannot have inverted indexes.
 This is because these two models require reading all data for merging, so indexes cannot be used for pre-filtering.